 The Vortex Viper HD is a great option for birders and wildlife enthusiasts who are looking for sharp images, along with a well-balanced design they can use for hours at a time.

 These Viper 8x42 features extra-low dispersion (ED) glass to minimize color fringing (or blurring) and delivers optical clarity and premium color fidelity.
-The lenses are fully multi-coated with anti-reflective coating that helps reduce glare, improves image contrast, and allows it to perform better in poor lighting.
+The lenses are fully multi-coated with anti-reflective coating that helps reduce glare, improves image contrast and enhances performance in poor lighting.

 Another great asset is Vortex’s lifetime warranty, which covers repairs or replacements in the event your binoculars are damaged or defective.